 All children take part in physical education at least twice a week, and there are opportunities to participate in physical activities at lunchtimes, playtimes and at after school clubs.
-The school makes use of the extensive grounds for sports, games and activities such as orienteering, and we have balance trails in both the KS1 and KS2 playgrounds.
-There is a ball court in the KS2 playground and equipment such as skipping ropes, hoops, and balls is available in both playgrounds at lunchtimes.
-The school holds a Sports Day in the summer term when the children compete in their teams (Red, Blue, Yellow, Green) in a variety of different physical activities.
+The school makes use of the extensive grounds for sports, games and activities such as orienteering, and we have balance trails in both the KSI and KS2 playgrounds.
+There is a ball court in both the KSI and KIS2 playgrounds and equipment such as skipping ropes, hoops, and balls is available in both playgrounds at lunchtimes.
+The school holds a Sports Day in the summer term when the children compete both competitively and inclusively in a variety of different physical activities.
 We encourage everyone to walk to school if possible.

 In KS2 the children learn about the importance of good dental health and how to care for their teeth.
-Year 5 children take part in the SPICED programme of drug education including information about tobacco and alcohol.

-The school is a non-smoking site.
+Year 5 children take part in a programme of drug education including information about tobacco and alcohol.
+The school is a non-smoking (inclusive of vapes and e-cigarettes) site for staff, parents and children alike.